 - It has the highest rate of cure of Diabetes Mellitus Type II at 99%.

 As with any weight loss surgery, there are also risks involved with the Biliary Pancreatic Diversion with Duodenal Switch procedure.
 Our teams of surgeons will be happy to explain all aspects of this treatment to you and address any concerns you may have.
-Please contact the Kim Bariatric Institute for more information on Biliary Pancreatic Diversion with Duodenal Switch at our Dallas, Frisco, Fort Worth, Texas-area practice.
+Please contact the DFW Bariatric Institute for more information on Biliary Pancreatic Diversion with Duodenal Switch at our Dallas, Frisco, and Fort Worth area practice.